The

 Back to the trail and continuing.

-Then I climb the rocks (“Mail”?) above the trail between submarkers 2 and 3 to search for
+Then I climb the rocks (“Mail”?) above the trail between submarkers 2 and

 Cross D of the four crosses delimiting the Terrain Indivis of Bidaubus.
 See this page for the backgrounds.